jochen777/jWebForm/README.md

 [![Build Status](https://travis-ci.org/jochen777/jFormchecker.svg?branch=master)](https://travis-ci.org/jochen777/jFormchecker)

 What about jFormChecker?
-After some months in production, I realised some points to improve, so I just rewrote it.
-So jWebForm is "jFormchecker 2".
+After a few months in production, I realised some points to improve and wanted to change the name,
+so I just rewrote it. jWebForm is jFormchecker2.

 ## Overview